VIDA-NYU/openclean/docs/blog/blog.md

 ### Data Profiling

-Data profiling is an important first step in many data analytics efforts.
+Data profiling is an important first step in many data analytic efforts.
 Profiling helps users to gain an understanding of the data properties and to uncover data quality flaws. **openclean** supports a variety of different data profiling operators that can also be used to generate metadata about the data at hand.

 We can use the default column profiler to compute basic statistics such as the number of distinct values, missing values, etc. for each of the columns in our dataset.
 In the example shown below we use a random sample of 1000 rows for profiling.
 The result is a list of profiling results (dictionaries).
 A summary of the results can then be accessed as a data frame using the `stats()` method.